 Limiting beliefs and thought patterns repeat themselves for days, weeks, or even years.
-In some cases people enforce the same limiting thought patterns throughout their entire life, never giving themselves the chance to blossom.
+Sometimes we enforce the same limiting thought patterns throughout our entire life, never giving ourselves the chance to blossom.

 We have a tendency to become our own worst enemies, but we can change this by altering our thought patterns.
 Instead of letting your mind limit you, use it as a tool to help yourself gain confidence and achieve more fulfillment in your life.